mrichtarsky/linux-shared/README.md

 # Usage

 It's probably best to fork this repo so you can easily make modifications and share them across your machines.
-In that care, replace `mrichtarsky` in the clone `curl` command with your GitHub user.
+In that case, set `GITHUB_USER` in the command below to your GitHub user.

 As root execute `setup_system`:
 ```
-curl https://raw.githubusercontent.com/mrichtarsky/linux-shared/main/setup_system | bash -s -- /project/dir ssh://user@host/path/to/secrets/repo
+GITHUB_USER=mrichtarsky curl https://raw.githubusercontent.com/$GITHUB_USER/linux-shared/main/setup_system | bash -s -- /project/dir ssh://user@host/path/to/secrets/repo
 ```

 The two arguments are: